KDE/documentation-develop-kde-org/content/docs/kirigami/components-actions.md

 }
 ```

-## Using actions
+## Using actions in other components

 ### Page

-In the [previous tutorial](../introduction-pages), we learned about pages, and one of
-the features of pages is that Actions can be added to them.
+One of the features of pages is that Actions can be added to them.

 You can add a main action, a left and right action and additional context actions
 that are displayed on the toolbar if there is enough place or in a hamburger menu